ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/units.md

 ```

  Provide a URI of a unit resource to use in the definition.

+!!!
+Warning
+    The use of the `cell_uri_template` field is considered an advanced configuration option, and therefore care must be taken to ensure that the values generated are valid.

+The format of the `cell_uri_template` value **must** follow [RFC6570](https://www.rfc-editor.org/rfc/rfc6570) guidance
+for URI Templates.
+In the case of any doubt, follow the pattern in the examples shown above (e.g.
+`http://example.org/some-uri/{+column_name}`), as this will ensure csvcubed safely
+[transforms the column header](../../uris.md#csv-column-name-safe-transformation) to the CSV-W format.

+ ### Describes Observations

  A field that is unique to units columns that can be passed into their definition is `describes_observations`.
 This
  field associates the units column with the relevant observation values where the units are being used.
 Note that this